bhargav1000/Live-Translate-Xu-Yuan/README.md

 - Try a different browser

 **Translation not appearing?**
+- Ensure Ollama is running: `ollama serve`
-- Check backend is running on port 5000
+- Check backend is running on port 5001: `curl http://localhost:5001/health`
+- Check if model is loaded: `ollama list`
 - Open browser DevTools (F12) to see network errors
 - Verify CORS is properly configured

+**Ollama not responding?**
+- Make sure `ollama serve` is running in a separate terminal
+- Verify model is pulled: `ollama pull phi`
+- Check if port 11434 is in use: `lsof -i :11434`

 **Server won't start?**
-- Ensure port 5000 is not in use: `lsof -i :5000`
+- Ensure port 5001 is not in use: `lsof -i :5001`
 - Try: `npm install` in server directory again

 ## License